10 Best Capers

 How to Compare Reviews

-Once opened, brined capers should be refrigerated with the buds fully covered by liquid.
-If you use a large jar and the liquid level drops, you can top it off with a mixture of water and white vinegar to prevent oxidation.
-Salt-cured capers should be stored in a cool, dry place if unopened, and once exposed to air, they are best transferred to an airtight container to keep the salt from drawing in ambient moisture.
-Always use clean utensils to remove capers from the jar to avoid introducing bacteria.
+Brined capers should be refrigerated after opening with the buds fully covered by liquid.
+If the liquid level drops in a half-used jar, top it off with a mixture of water and white vinegar to prevent oxidation.
+Salt-cured capers keep in a cool, dry place while unopened, but once exposed to air they should move to an airtight container so the salt does not absorb ambient moisture.
+Always use clean utensils when removing capers from the jar to avoid introducing contaminants.

 Final Recommendation